Welcome to our JDRF Walk to Cure Diabetes team page!

 We're helping JDRF create a world without type 1 diabetes (T1D) where no one has to fear developing this serious autoimmune disease.
 By joining our Walk to Cure Diabetes team and/or making a donation to JDRF, you can be part of the effort to improve the lives of millions of people affected by T1D.

 In T1D, a person's pancreas stops producing insulin, which is essential to the body’s ability to get energy from food.
 It strikes both children and adults suddenly and is unrelated to diet or lifestyle.
 Managing T1D requires constant carbohydrate counting, blood-glucose testing, and lifelong dependence on insulin.
-Lilli tests her blood by pricking her finger 4 to 7 times a day.
+Lilli tests her blood by poking her finger every hour throughout the day.
 She is very active with dance and other sports so she has to test often to avoid a dangerous low.
 She also injects insulins 4 to 5 times a day.
 With T1D there are no days off, and there is no cure.

 JDRF is the only global organization with a strategic research plan to fight T1D.
 Every donation, big or small, from donors like you, allows JDRF to fund the critical research needed to find a cure.